 '''

 save overview "blr.ovr" last

 save continuum "blr.con" units microns last

 '''

-The keyword last says to save results for the last iteration.
-Similarly, we enter a command print last iteration to tell the code to only produce results for the last iteration in the main output.
+The keyword last says to save results for the last iteration, similar to the command print last iteration.
 The entire input script, which we will call blr.in, is as follows.